stefanue/wdc-toolkit/packages/toolkit/README.md

 ## <a id="projects"></a>Authoring Projects

 When running in **project mode** wdc-toolkit will automatically inject core-js polyfills and also allow for multiple entry points.

-10up's [wp-scaffold](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/package.json) is a good example of wdc-toolkit being used in project mode.

 Here's how a `package.json` would look like for using wdc-toolkit this way: